burke-md/tool-nft/README.md

 Contract mutability:
 - [x] Tokens cannot be minted after contract is paused.
 - [x] Tokens can be minted again after contract is unpaused.
 - [ ] URI can be updated after mint by owner

+Whitelist
+- [ ] Accounts must be able to be added to white list.
+- [ ] Only white list accounts can call special mint function.